cuchi/hashtrack/README.md

 <hr/>

-The purpose of this project is to build a maintainable easy-to-deploy fullstack web application from ground up.
+The purpose of this project is to build a maintainable easy-to-deploy fullstack web application from the ground up.

-This is a still a **work in progress**.
+This is still a **work in progress**.

 # Checklist